 |Isotope||nuclides with the same number of protons (isotope) but with a different number of neutrons|

-N.B. the number of protons determines the element of an atom.
+N.B. it is the number of protons that determines the element of an atom.
 You can change the number of neutrons (and, therefore, the mass number) and the atom will still be the same element.

 The line of stability - Segré chart

 In the chapter on "Atomic structure" we covered nuclear stability and referred to the Segré chart.
 What the line of stability shows is that as the number of protons increases, the proportion of neutrons needed to keep the nucleus stable increases.
 When the nuclide doesn't lie on the line of stability it becomes unstable and radioactive.

 The decay model of nuclides above includes all nuclides; stable and radioactive.
 Nuclides in area A have too few neutrons, in area B have too few protons, and in area C are very heavy with excess protons and neutrons.
 The area the nuclide lies in determines the type of radioactivity the nuclide goes through to become stable and is discussed below.

 The decay of a nuclide is exponential i.e. it theoretically never reaches zero.

 The S.I. unit of radioactivity is the Becquerel (Bq):